pwittchen/ReactiveNetwork/RELEASING.md

 - when sync is done, checkout to the `master` branch
 - update `CHANGELOG.md` file with new release version, current date and release notes
 - bump library version in "Download" section in `README.md` file
-- create new tagged GitHub release
+- create new tagged GitHub release with name the same as `VERSION_NAME` from `gradle.properties` and release notes